 IS ALIGN RIGHT FOR YOU?

-ALIGN serves emerging leaders with a genuine spark and an ability to inspire.
-We seek outstanding changemakers from across the northeast, regardless of title or organizational position, with a particular emphasis on individuals who are at a stage in their life when they are coming into their own as community leaders and are seeking support in that transition.
+ALIGN serves community leaders with a genuine spark and an ability to inspire.
+We seek outstanding changemakers from across the northeast, regardless of title or organizational position, with a particular emphasis on individuals who are coming into their own as leaders and are seeking support in that transition.
+This is a great opportunity for students or alums in our Graduate or Certificate programs to add a personal leadership component to the technical skills they’re learning in our programs.
 Each year we strive to build a diverse cohort of 8-12 participants, representing a range of ages and a range of mission areas, from urban gardens to rural arts.

 HOW DO YOU APPLY?

-Early Bird applications for our Fall 2017 program are due by noon on August 21, with August 30 as the final deadline.
 Our application process is designed to ensure a good fit between applicant and program, and to build a strong and diverse cohort.
 We recommend that prospective applicants begin a brief conversation with an ALIGN team member, then move to the online application.
+We will begin review of applications in May 2018 for our Fall 2018 cohort.
 Between 8 and 12 applicants will be accepted each year.

-The Fall 2017 ALIGN program will run September 8 to November 11, with an ongoing discussion forum and three face-to-face retreats.
+September 15 to December 1, with an ongoing discussion forum and three face-to-face retreats.
 Retreats will take place in beautiful spots around Vermont.

 ABOUT THE ALIGN TEAM